HuNavSim: A ROS 2 Human Navigation Simulator for Benchmarking Human-Aware Robot Navigation: Validation experiments

 Secondly, the \textit{SCL} adds an extra cost to the navigation costmap around the people.
 That provokes the robot to keep more distance from people.
 In the \texttt{Passing} scenario, that is reflected in metrics like the average distance to the closest person, minimum distance to people and the intrusions in the intimate and personal spaces.
 However, we observe in the \texttt{Crossing} scenario that several people may come close to the robot at the same time, which provokes high costs all around the robot.
 In this situation, with high costs for most of the potential trajectories, the robot decides to move towards the goal, leading to higher intimate space intrusions, lower average distance to the closest person, and higher social force on agents than in the \texttt{Passing} scenario.

 Finally, the \textit{SFW} planner includes human-aware constraints.
 Specifically, it uses the social work as a term in its trajectory scoring function.
-That leads the robot to better preserve the conform of surrounding people.
-It reaches the best performance in metrics like social work, social force on agents, and intrusions in the intimate space of people.
-And it obtains good results in the minimum distance to people or the average distance to the closest person.
+That leads the robot to better preserve the comfort of surrounding people.
+It reaches the best performance in metrics like social work and social force on agents as could be expected.
+It also reaches the best results in the intrusions in the intimate space of people, and it obtains good results in the minimum distance to people or the average distance to the closest person.
 It also spends more time stopped (probably yielding).

 The \textit{HuNavSim} also provides the values of the metrics along the robot trajectory.
 For instance, Fig. \ref{fig:dist_closest_passing1} shows the distance to the closest person for each time step of one of the trajectories performed of the \texttt{Passing} scenario.
 We can observe the moments in which the robot passes the two pedestrians, and how the \textit{DWB} is the planner which chooses to pass closer to them.
 The same situation is shown in Fig. \ref{fig:lin_vel_passing1} for the robot linear speed.
 In this case, we clearly see how the \textit{SFW} planner decides to almost stop when very close to people in order to not disturb them.